Kuroneer/rebar3_warn_outdated_deps/README.md

 # rebar3_warn_outdated_deps

-Rebar3 plugin that warns when a dep needs to be updated to match rebar.config
+Rebar3 plugin that warns when a dep needs to be locked or updated to match rebar.config

 ## Build